thegamecracks/thestarboard/README.md

 # thestarboard

-A starboard discord bot written in Python.
+A discord bot for providing democratic preservation of memorable messages in a starboard channel!

 ![Depiction of a user's cat post starred in a starboard channel](/images/demo.png)